This programme allows you to pursue your own areas of specific interest and to have an appreciation of the full range of

 Programme in detail

 A progressive series of field, laboratory and lecture modules cover most aspects of the Biological Sciences, with students able to select topics to match their interests.
-Modules are selected from over 50 offered within the School of Life Sciences.
-Typical topics include: evolution and biodiversity; animal biodiversity; genetics of higher organisms; fieldwork techniques; animal behaviour; marine resource exploitation; genes and development; physiological control systems; cellular and molecular physiology; microbiology; virology; immunology; pharmacology and molecular biology.
+Modules are selected from more than 50 options offered within the School of Life Sciences.

 In Year Three, field courses in Zoology and Ecology are available.
 You will also undertake a research project that you will choose from one of the various parts of the School to complement the lecture programme chosen for your Honours year.
 Each project gives an invaluable opportunity to see what real scientific research is like and to work alongside staff who are international authorities in their fields.